 The Special Event

-Members of the Barry Amateur Radio Society will be active from the Royal Mint at Llantrisant, South Wales, UK with the callGB4RMEbetween 31 July and 5 August 2017.This special event station is aworld first,operating from withina Mint, and a Royal one at that.
+Members of the Barry Amateur Radio Society were active from the Royal Mint at Llantrisant, South Wales, UK withthe callGB4RMEbetween Sunday30 July and Saturday5 August 2017.This special event station was aworld first,operating from withina Mint, and a Royal one at that.

 Royal Mint Experience

-The Royal Mint Experience comprises a welcome area and pre-show, aninteractive exhibition, a guided factory experience, gift shop and cafe, and you can strike your own coin too.
-We have a large room off the exhibition area toinstall our stations, as well as a large screen display of all the countries we have contacted.
-Children have the chance to win a Morse Code Certificate if they learn to send their name on a straight key.
-We would encourage you to come and visit us at the Royal Mint Experience, why not make it a day trip with the family.
+The Royal Mint Experience comprises a welcome area a pre-show presentation, aninteractive exhibition, a guided factory experience, gift shop and cafe, and you can strike your own coin too.
+We had a large room off the exhibition area toinstall our stations, as well as a large screen display of all the countries we contacted.
+Children had the chance to win a Morse Code Certificate if they learnt to send their name on a straight morse key.

-The Royal Mint Experienceis open seven days a week from 09.30 - 17.00hrs and we will be operating during these times.Click on the Royal Mint Experience Logo for their website and full details.
+The Royal Mint Experienceis open seven days a week from 09.30 - 17.00hrs and we were operating during these times.Click on the Royal Mint Experience Logo for their website and full details.